Alex-ZT-Li/ImageSegmentation-GUV_Encapsulation/README.md

     * Compile_Encap.m - Compiles all relevant vesicle data from the "Selected_mat_all" folder into one output file "Compiled_data_single.mat" in the "Processed_mat" folder.
 Note a vesicle diameter minimum value must be set here in the parameters.
 Defaults to 3 microns.

-        * Key Parameters for data in Processed_mat
+        * Key Parameters for data in "Compiled_data_single.mat"
          ```
          bgshapes 	- list of background intensity values of each czi image.